 Here are the resources I found most useful for learning Brazilian Portuguese.
-Note that these are just the Portuguese language resources that worked for me personally; it’s not meant to be an exhaustive list!
+Note that these are just the Portuguese language resources that worked for me personally.
+As always, experiment to see which ones work best for you.

 I began Portuguese after studying Spanish for years and reaching a C1 level of fluency.
-Tackling Portuguese after Spanish has both advantages and disadvantages.
+Studying Portuguese after Spanish has both advantages and disadvantages.

-Obviously, the languages share many similarities that will give you an advantage in learning Portuguese.
-There are useful rules of thumb to help you guess what the Portuguese version of a Spanish word might be; for example, words that begin with an h in Spanish generally start with an f in Portuguese.
+Obviously, the languages share many similarities that give you an advantage in learning Portuguese.
+There are useful rules of thumb to help you guess what the Portuguese version of a Spanish word might be.
+For example, words that begin with an h in Spanish generally start with an f in Portuguese.

 Interestingly, I found that studying Portuguese actually reinforced my Spanish.
 In many ways it was like a constant review of Spanish grammar and vocabulary.

 Portuguese pronunciation is far more complex, with many sounds that don’t exist in Spanish, like nasal vowels.
-Note that it’s critical to pronounce these letters correctly, or you could find yourself ordering pau (penis) at the bakery instead of pão (bread)!
+And it’s critical to pronounce these letters correctly, or you could find yourself ordering pau (penis) at the bakery instead of pão (bread)!

 False cognates — words that exist in both languages but with different meanings — can be tricky.
-For example, in Spanish apellido means last name and sobrenombre means nickname, while in Brazilian Portuguese it’s the reverse — apelido is nickname and sobrenome is last name!
+For example, in Spanish apellido means last name and sobrenombre means nickname.
+Confusingly, in Brazilian Portuguese it’s the reverse — apelido is nickname and sobrenome is last name!

 Some common Spanish words like viaje, leche, and árbol randomly change gender in Portuguese.
 There are also significant grammatical differences between the two languages, including word order and an additional commonly used tense in Portuguese, the future subjunctive.

 Many polyglots advise when learning two similar languages to continue your studies in both simultaneously, to train your brain to keep them separate.

-I kept up my Spanish by chatting with my hispanohablante friends, both online and in person, and with one iTalki class a week, a monthly Spanish Meetup, and a weekly podcast or movie.
+I kept up my Spanish chatting with hispanohablante friends, both online and in person, and with one iTalki class a week, a monthly Spanish Meetup, and a weekly podcast or movie.

-An occasional Portuguese word would sneak into my Spanish, but fortunately, my regular iTalki Spanish teacher also speaks Portuguese, and he would quickly catch these errors.
+An occasional Portuguese word would sneak into my Spanish.
+Fortunately, though, my regular iTalki Spanish teacher also speaks Portuguese, and he quickly caught these errors.